Who we are

 Chair of the Stop It Now!
 Wales action group, David Hopkins

-David Hopkins is the chair of the Stop It Now!
-Wales Action Group.
-Prior to that he chaired the Stop It Now!
-Wales Steering Group from its inception in 2009.
-Both roles have been carried out in a voluntary capacity.
+Before David became the voluntary chair of the Stop It Now!
+Wales action group, he voluntarily chaired the Stop It Now!
+Wales steering group from its inception in 2009.
 In this role, he has been grateful for the support regularly given by Stop It Now! colleagues and from The Lucy Faithfull Foundation, and other partners.

 David’s professional background was in human resource management, and he holds an M.Sc. degree in that field.
 He is a chartered member of the Institute of Personnel & Development, and is also a qualified chartered secretary.
 An interest in children’s safeguarding developed whilst David worked in education as assistant, and later director of education and interim director of social services, roles he retired from in December 2008.
 Since that time he has worked as an adviser both to the Welsh Government and the Welsh Local Government Association.
 In those roles David has: